reasoncorp/dossier/README.markdown

 ## Setup

 Install the Dossier gem and create `config/dossier.yml`.
-This has the same format as Rails' `database.yml`, and can actually just be a symlink: `ln -s config/{database,dossier}.yml`.
+This has the same format as Rails' `database.yml`, and can actually just be a symlink (from your `Rails.root`: `ln -s database.yml config/dossier.yml`).

 ## Routing

 Dossier will add a route to your app so that `reports/fancy_ketchup` will instantiate and run a `FancyKetchupReport`.
 It will respond with whatever format was requested; for example `reports/fancy_ketchup.csv` will render the results as CSV.

+## Formats

+Dossier currently supports outputting to the following formats:

+- HTML
+- CSV
+- XLS
+- JSON

+Any of these formats can be requested by using the appropriate format extension on the end of the report's URL.

 ## Basic Reports